linucksrox/linucksrox.github.io/about.md

 Music
 ---
-Aside from programming and other technology interests, I play the piano and really enjoy recording music.
+Aside from programming and other technology interests, I play the piano (lately I'm mostly using my Yamaha KX8 controller with Waves Grand Rhapsody Red Piano preset) and really enjoy recording music.
 [Check out some piano music I've written on SoundCloud.](https://soundcloud.com/linucksrox)